 This is often how innovation happens as if we don’t take risks we are unlikely to create anything new and transformational.
 However, to identify improvements in the customer experience it is essential that people from different areas of expertise work together in a collaborative and trusting environment.

 Small teams drawn from a single business unit have been found to be prone to make poor decisions due to their tendency to suffer from what psychologists call groupthink.
-Companies often believe that by recruiting the most talented and smartest people they can prevent poor decision making.
+Companies often believe that by recruiting the smartest people they can prevent poor decision making.
 The opposite is often true as small homogeneous groups suffer from a lack of diversity, insufficient independent thinking and a desire for conformity.

 This insulates the group from external sources of information and makes group members more assured that the group consensus is the best solution to the problem.